zubidlo/ITB_Bachelors_Group_Project/README.md

 Fantasy_Hurling
 ===============

-Fantasy Hurling Application for project skills
+Group Project

-Project skills stuff for Davi Kelly, Michael  James & Martin Zubar
+Davi Kelly, Michael James & Martin Zubar

+There are some README!.txt files around the directories